 In areas CDC identifies as high COVID-19 community level, masks are required for everyone in all NPS buildings, regardless of vaccination status.
 In most low and medium COVID-19 community level areas, masks are optional, but visitors should follow signs and instructions from park staff and volunteers.
 Visitors and employees are always welcome to wear a mask if it makes them more comfortable.

 Mask requirements vary by park based on CDC's COVID-19 Community Level tool.
 Additional details are available at www.nps.gov/coronavirus.

 Facility UpdatesBoth our Visitor Center by the Seward Small boat Harbor and Exit Glacier Nature Center are closed for the season.

 Kenai Fjords National Park is open year-round; however, the road to Exit Glacier is closed to cars for the winter months and much of the spring.
 Snow at higher elevations on the Harding Icefield trail can persist into mid-summer.
 It is always a good idea to check on current conditions before setting out.

-Trails near the Exit Glacier Nature Center:
+All trails near the Exit Glacier Nature Center are open.